Code-Institute-Submissions/honey-locator/README.md

  - The background-image on the home page provided much of the inspiration for the colour scheme present though-out the website.
 [Html colour matcher](https://html-color-codes.info/colors-from-image/) was used to ascertain the main colours to be used creating a consistent theme.

 #### Typography
  - The Montserrat font is used on all pages with Sans Serif as the back-up font.
-The font was chosen based on the most commonly used fonts for[educational websites](https://www.ilovewp.com/resources/education/wordpress-for-schools/most-used-google-fonts-on-school-websites/).
+The font was chosen based on the most commonly used fonts for [educational websites](https://www.ilovewp.com/resources/education/wordpress-for-schools/most-used-google-fonts-on-school-websites/).
 Varying font weights and letter-spacing where used for aesthetic and distinguishing purposes.

 #### Imagery
  - Each image was chosen based on its relations to bees / honey.
 Where possible, images from the same artist were used for style consistency.